bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() method doesn’t actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array.

+map() method will also call a provided function on every element in the array.
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+Functions and methods both are functions in JavaScript.
+A method is just a function which is a property of an object.

 3. What is closure?

+A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables — a scope chain.

 4. Describe the four rules of the 'this' keyword.

+The four rules presented for determining what this in JavaScript points to boil down to one simple question: What is the calling object?

+Precedence of the four rules:
+(The JavaScript interpreter will ask in this order)

+A. Is the function called by new?
+B. Is the function called by call(), apply(), or bind()?
+C. Is the function called as a method, ie: obj.func()?
+D. Is the function called in the global scope?

 5. Why do we need super() in an extended class?

 ## Project Set up